Digicreon/Dispak/README.md

 The merged result is pushed to the remote git repository.

 #### Rebase
-You can rebase the current branch from the `main` branch (or from any given branch):
+You can rebase the current branch from the `main` branch (or from any given branch), i.e. rewrite its history as if the branch was created from the last commit of the source branch:
 ```shell
 # rebase the current branch from the 'main' branch
 $ dpk branch --rebase